 It is an explicit design choice to keep the Python programming language as small as possible.
-However, there are mechanism built into the language to extend the language with new functionality.
-When Python is installed, a selection of these modules are shipped as well.
+However, Python has built-in mechanisms to extend the language with new functionality.
+When Python is installed, a selection of these extension modules are shipped along.
 These modules are referred to as The Python Standard Library.

 The math module is one of these modules from the The Python Standard Library.
 As you might derive from its name, the math module adds some mathematical functionality to Python.
-Before you can start using this functionality, however, you must first import the module.
+However, before you can start using this functionality, you must first import the module.
 There are two ways in which this can be done.